Woman charged after allegedly snapping kitten's neck

-HOUSTON, Texas (KTRK) --A Houston woman has been charged with animal cruelty after authorities say she snapped a kitten's neck and killed it.
+HOUSTON, Texas (KTRK) --A Clear Lake woman has been charged with animal cruelty after authorities say she snapped a kitten's neck, killing it.

-Kimberly Anne Burnam allegedly snapped her kitten's neck on Sept.18, 2017 because she could not afford medical treatment for the animal.
+Kimberly Anne Burnam, 48, allegedly snapped her kitten's neck on Sept.18, 2017 because she could not afford medical treatment for the animal.

 Court documents stated that Burnam brought her kitten to the Advanced Pet Care of Clear Lake located in the 15000 block of Old Galveston Road for medical care.